 - Colleges and universities

-- Rehabilitation centres, long-term and residential health care facilities
+- Rehabilitation centers, long-term and residential health care facilities

-Remember some points to get rid of speech difficulties and improve better.
+Following are some points which will help you to get rid of speech difficulties and improve better:

 |There are no medically proven treatments for stammering||Take help from a Speech Therapist who will guide you in removing your removing along with a Psychologist.|